-Please complete the pre-application form to register an interest in participating in our first round of CEF applications.
+Please complete the pre-application form to register an interest in participating in CEF.
 While this is not part of the formal application process, we strongly advise you to complete the form to receive advice and support with your application.
 We will be in touch to arrange a follow up meeting once you have completed the form.

 Guidance and application forms

 - Download CEF Pre-application Form Or complete the form online here

 - Download CEF Stage 1 Guidance

 - Download CEF Stage 1 Application Form